DsWagon/DsWagon/README.md

 ### :point_right: About Me :
 Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
 However, since I was a child, I've also been drawn to the realm of coding and technology.
-This transition journey into development started by my experience at Le Wagon coding bootcamp in Paris.
+This transition journey into development started by an intense Full-Stack coding bootcamp at Le Wagon.

 :student: I love to learn !
 I'm committed to acquiring new skills, languages and technologies to enrich my journey as a developer.